Germany's BaFin looking into possible insider trading of CureVac shares

 BERLIN, June 21 (Reuters) - German financial watchdog BaFin is investigating possible insider trading of vaccine maker's CureVac 5CV.DE shares, which fell after the biotech firm announced its COVID-19 vaccine proved only 47% effective, Rheinische Post newspaper reported on Monday.

-Shares in CureVac droped more than 50% on Thursday following the company's announcement, erasing more than 6 billion euros ($7.2 billion) from the company's market value.
+Shares in CureVac dropped more than 50% on Thursday following the company's announcement, erasing more than 6 billion euros ($7.2 billion) from the company's market value.

 A BaFin spokesperson declined to comment on individual cases but said the authority examines unusual price movements to determine whether there is any suspicion of market abuse or manipulation.